 Pupils are introduced to the history of segregation and the American justice system, and how this context is reflected in the non-fiction text Just Mercy.
 Pupils continue to work on their essay skills and now look at analysing a range of methods and making whole text references.
-All pupils are taught how to answer theme style questions as well as character.
 Pupils explore themes such as inequality, prejudice and discrimination.